imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 of masculine insecurity whose compliment finds the male trying to exert power through rectifying.
-More innocent mansplanations - without contradicting a man may simply declare that he is right, believing this bloviation to be helpful to the person whose ignorance is assumed.
+More innocent mansplanations - without contradicting a man may simply declare that he is right, believing this bloviation to be helpful to the person whose ignorance is assumed
+- still work in the same way.